-Audio and video conferencing used to be a luxury in meeting rooms but with the rise of flexible working and clients and staff being based around the world, a good video / audio conferencing system is now an essential for every business.
+Recent times and developments have shown that audio, and particularly video conferencing are essential to a productive and efficient business.
+Video conferencing used to be a luxury in meeting rooms but with the rise of flexible working and clients and staff being based around the world, a good video / audio conferencing system is now an essential for every business.

 With customers across the county, or even the world, a virtual meeting can allow for agreed start time and end-time, benefiting all those involved.
 Allowing for a more intensive discussion with less chit-chat.
 Instead of trailing through long email chains, where messages can be obscured, participants can see visual cues in body language from customers, partners and colleagues – video conferencing is the closest thing to being there in person.

 It’s all well and good having a high-end video conferencing system set up but if the audio isn’t as high quality, then the conference isn’t as productive.
 You can easily have an audio conference without video but the same cannot be said for a video conference without audio, yet companies are treating audio in their meeting rooms as a second thought.
 Audio is much of an essential as video when it comes to conferencing in our eyes.